Technology in Global Markets

 Business Management and Enterprise (Year 12) - Management (U4)

 Product distribution is the way businesses distribute their goods & services to consumers in the market.
 Technology can aid this process in many ways:

-Costs and/or efficiencies: There may be less intermediaries as technology allows businesses to find quicker and more direct routes; geographical barriers are also broken, which may be more efficient.
+Costs and efficiencies – there are less intermediaries as technology allows businesses to find quicker and more direct routes; this also breaks geographical barriers

-Tracking: This can now be done in real time, which consumers prefer; it gives them increased safety, peace-of-mind, and satisfaction from the overall process.
-The improved reliability has also reduced the cost for businesses, which also helps consumers in the long run.
+Tracking – this can be done in real time, which consumers prefer; it gives them increased safety, peace-of-mind, and satisfaction from the overall process.
+The improved reliability has also reduced the cost for businesses, which further helps consumers in the long run

 Consumer-to-consumer (C2C): This occurs when electronic facilities allow transactions between consumers to happen via a third party (e.g. eBay)

 Business-to-business (B2B): This occurs when one business makes a commercial transaction with another.
 Common examples of these transactions are:

 A firm is sourcing materials for their production process